2021 Call of Duty League season: Major

 The Stage 3 Major ran from May 13 until May 16, 2021.
 Atlanta FaZe won their second Major of the season, with the New York Subliners as the runners-up.

 Stage 4

-Atlanta FaZe won the Major, while Dallas Empire finished as Runners Up.Stage 4 group stages began on May 27, 2021, and ended on June 13.
+Stage 4 group stages began on May 27, 2021, and ended on June 13.
 Matches were played on Thursday through Sunday.
 Starting with Stage 4, Checkmate Search & Destroy was removed from the list of maps being played, with Standoff Search & Destroy being added.